surgems/ec-events/content/collections/kids-rides/trampoline-beds.md

         content:
           -
             type: text
-            text: 'Jump to your heart''s content on six trampoline beds all safely enclosed.'
+            text: 'Jump til'' your heart''s content!
+These trampoline beds allow six children to bounce and play all safely enclosed.
+Parents can gather around and keep an eye on their children through the safety netting and give words of encouragement to get the bouncing high into the sky. '
       -
         type: paragraph
       -